What it measures

 How it is collected

 Many browsers do not populate speechSynthesis.getVoices() synchronously on first call.
-The collector attempts a synchronous read first; if the result is empty it registers a voiceschanged event listener and waits up to VOICES_TIMEOUT_MS = 500 ms. Voices are sorted by name using localeCompare before serialisation — ensuring hash determinism regardless of the iteration order returned by different browsers.
-Each voice becomes the string name:lang:localService, and all voice strings are joined with the pipe delimiter before hashing via xxHash64.
+The collector attempts a synchronous read first; if the result is empty it registers a voiceschanged event listener and waits a short event-listener timeout.
+Voices are sorted by name using localeCompare before serialisation, ensuring hash determinism regardless of the iteration order returned by different browsers.
+Each voice's name, language tag, and local-service flag are combined into a single string, and all voice strings are joined before hashing via xxHash64.

 Confidence rules